 Covid-19: resumption of fishing.

 Who can fish.
-Club members and visitors are now allowed.
-(Membership is available from Thomson’s in Kirkcudbright and Phil Downs, see below.)
-Persons who have been shielding may now fish under the same rules as other anglers.
-Anyone with symptoms that could be Covid related may not.
+Club members, and from 26.4.21 visitors are also allowed.
+(See Outlets below re membership.)
+Only 2 anglers can fish together and they must maintain social distancing.
+Persons who are shielding may fish under the same rules as other anglers.
+Anyone with symptoms that could be Covid related; or has been in contact with someone who has tested positive; or who is self isolating may not.
 There can be no society or competition angling.

 Please Note: Do not go through the gate at the Summerhouse and jetty, on the West bank, to fish.
 This area is private to the owners and Out of Bounds to all anglers.

 Booking fishing.
+It is not necessary to book for bank fishing.
 Boats can be booked in the usual way, see Outlets below.
-It is not necessary to book for bank fishing.

 While fishing.
 Maintain social distance from arrival to departure.
 Do not share equipment, food or drink.
 Do not net a fish for another angler.

 Boats.
 As from 26.4 21 2 anglers may share a boat.

 Sanitising.
 It is the responsibility of every angler (as recommended by ASL) to bring their own hand sanitizing product, and those who are taking a boat must bring disinfectant wipes as well.
 Sanitise hands on arrival, before and after dealing with the oars hut, and on leaving.
 Wipes must be used to clean boats and related equipment, before and after use.
 See Outlets below.

 Attendance Register.
 The weighing in hut remains closed.
 Each angler must contact Peter Taylor, club secretary, even if no fish have been caught, by email: email@example.com or phone 01557 815326 after their session.
 The angler must give contact details, fish caught, number kept and returned and estimate of weight.